dfinity/ic-repl/README.md

 * `and/or(e1, e2)/not(e)`: logical and/or/not.
 * `exist(e)`: check if `e` can be evaluated without errors.
 This is useful to check the existence of data, e.g., `exist(res[10])`.
 * `ite(cond, e1, e2)`: expression version of conditional branch.
 For example, `ite(exist(res.ok), "success", "error")`.
 * `exec(cmd, arg1, arg2, ...)`: execute a bash command.
 The arguments are all text types.
 The last line from stdout is parsed by the Candid value parser as the result of the `exec` function.
-If parsing fails, returns `null`.
+If parsing fails, returns that line as a text value.
 There are security risks in running arbitrary bash command.
 Be careful about what command you execute.

 The following functions are only available in non-offline mode:
 * `read_state([effective_id,] prefix, id, paths, ...)`: fetch the state tree path of `<prefix>/<id>/<paths>`.
 Some useful examples,